 The Signs of a Workplace Bully Leader

-Bullying in the workplace has become a major topic in today’s world of leadership.
-Many of us have actually experienced workplace bullying during sometime in our careers.
+Bullying in the workplace has become an important topic in today’s world of leadership.
+Many of us have experienced workplace bullying during some time in our careers.

-Today, I am going to discuss the warning signs of a Workplace Bully Leaders to increase awareness.
+Today, I am going to discuss the warning signs of Workplace Bully Leaders to increase awareness.

 What is Workplace Bullying?

 According to Wikipedia Workplace bullying is a persistent mistreatment pattern from others in the workplace that causes either physical or emotional harm.
 It can include such tactics as verbal, nonverbal, psychological, physical abuse, and humiliation.
 This type of workplace aggression is particularly difficult because, unlike the typical school bully, workplace bullies often operate within the established rules and policies of their organization and their society.
 In the majority of cases, bullying in the workplace is reported as having been by someone who has authority over their victim.
 However, bullies can also be peers, and occasionally subordinates.

 - Demeaning, disrespectful, and devaluing employees capabilities